top of page

 It has everything to do with making it fair.

-Because when you break it down properly:
+When you break it down properly:

-• Different grip strength development timelines
+• They have different grip strength development timelines.

-• Different passing mechanics under fatigue
+• Their passing mechanics under fatigue are different.

 Yet we use:

-👉 The same ball
+👉 The same ball.

-👉 The same expectations
+👉 The same expectations.

-👉 The same development models
+👉 The same development models.

 Even though…